Fresno Pedestrian Accident Attorney

 In addition to financial losses such as medical expenses and lost wages, pedestrians who have been injured in accidents may also be entitled to compensation for pain and suffering.
 This type of damages covers both physical pain endured because of the accident as well as emotional distress caused by it.

-Pain and suffering damages can vary widely depending on the severity of the injury, but it is still worth pursuing if an individual has suffered significantly due to their injuries.
+Pain and suffering damages can vary widely depending on the severity of the injury, but it is still worth pursuing if an individual has suffered significantly due to their injuries or the accident resulted in a wrongful death.

 The Statute of Limitations for Pedestrian Accidents in Fresno